jessepav/lacygoill-wiki-backup/vim/vimL.md

     cmd

+Update: I think a more reliable fix is to use sth like fastfold.

 ##
 # Todo
 ## Document the fact that when we filter a list, for some conditions, we may need to make a copy of the list.